DimaOliynyk/cash-app-server/README.md

 Cash App API – A lightweight Node.js & Express backend for the Cash App.
-Handles user authentication (JWT), transaction CRUD operations, and real-time financial tracking.
+Handles user authentication (JWT), and real-time financial tracking.
 Uses MongoDB with Mongoose for data persistence.
 Designed for scalability and ease of integration with mobile or web clients.

 ## 🧾 Auth Endpoints